Fairness

 Blackjack

-Single deck, dealer hits soft 17, blackjack pays 3:2, no split / no insurance / no surrender. ~0.5% edge against optimal basic strategy.
+Single deck, dealer hits soft 17, blackjack pays 3:2, split pairs to four hands with double-after-split, no insurance / no surrender. ~0.5% edge against optimal basic strategy.

 Fisher–Yates shuffle of a 52-card deck driven by crypto.randomInt at the start of each hand.